sbreidba/majic/majic-documentation/src/site/sphinx/gettingStarted.rst

 1. Install the :ref:`required components <developer-prerequisites>` to your local computer.
 2. Clone the desired repository that is Majic ready to your local computer.
 3. Open a standard command line prompt in the cloned directory.
-On Windows, do NOT use a visual-studio command line prompt.
+On Windows, do NOT use a visual studio command line prompt.
-4. "mvn install"
+4. run "mvn install"

 Common Command Line Options
 ===============================